4 Best Natural Ways To Improve Your Cat’s Coat

 Add protein to their diet

 Surprisingly, protein is a major component in hair durability.
-Hair strands are 90% protein, so a protein-full diet is essential to help the strands thrive.
+Hair strands are 90% protein, so a protein-full diet is essential to help cat fur coats thrive.
 Many cat foods are chicken- or meat-rich, but ensuring that the food isn’t high in grains, corn, and wheat as well is imperative.

 Making sure you’re feeding your cat high-quality food is important for much more than just having a shiny coat!
-Once your cat has a diet filled with proteins, and the amino acids that come from them, they will be well on their way to a shiny coat!
+Once your cat has a diet filled with proteins, and the amino acids that come from them, they will be well on their way to a healthy cat coat!

 Get the right products

+How to improve a cat’s coat?
 What you put in your cat’s hair has a big impact on how it looks.
-Just like with human hair, low-quality shampoos will take a toll over time, and finding the right one for your cat’s hair type is a key to health.
+Just like with human hair, low-quality shampoos will take a toll on a cat coat over time, and finding the right one for your cat’s hair type is a key to health.
 Bathing your cat might seem like a daunting task, but maintaining control of the situation and staying calm will help your pet enjoy it.

 Longer-haired cats need something with conditioner in it, while cats with dry skin or other conditions can benefit from natural topical oils, like CBD oil.
-While CBD is growing in popularity for things like cat anxiety and pain, it can also be used topically.
+While CBD is growing in popularity for things like cat anxiety and pain, it can also be used topically for healthy cat fur.
 The Omegas in it help moisturize the skin and strengthen the hair follicle.
 Additionally, the natural oil generation CBD oil stimulates is part of what makes your cat’s coat shiny.

 Caring for your cat’s coat can seem daunting because it’s so different from human hair.
 If you follow these easy-to-incorporate tips, though, it’ll become a part of your routine in no time.